-The permanent resident card, commonly known as a green card, is proof that its holder is a lawful permanent resident that has been granted immigration benefits, which include permission to live and accept employment in the United States.
+The permanent resident card, commonly known as a green card, is proof that its holder is a lawful permanent resident who has been granted immigration benefits, which include permission to live and accept employment in the United States.
 Permanent resident card renewal is a necessary part of being a permanent resident.
 If your card expires, you do not surrender these rights.
 You continue to be a permanent resident.
 However, traveling abroad or even getting a job can be extremely difficult without a permanent resident card.
-There are several problems associated with an expired green card.
+There are several problems associated with an expired permanent resident card.

 Step 1: Preparing for Permanent Resident Card Renewal

 You may apply for permanent resident card renewal up to six months before your card expires.
 It will take a few months to receive your new green card, so USCIS recommends that you renew your green card as early as possible.
-Use Form I-90, Application to Replace Permanent Resident Card to renew your permanent resident card.
+Use Form I-90, Application to Replace Permanent Resident Card, to renew your permanent resident card.

 The vast majority of people do not need a lawyer to get a permanent resident card renewal.
 However, you should consult with an immigration attorney before you begin if you’ve been arrested, have spent significant time outside the country (more than 6 months), or have other immigration violations..

 Tip: You may also use Form I-90 to replace a permanent resident card because it is lost/stolen, damaged, never received, or contains incorrect information.